 List

-Сlick on marked locations to uncover what Ukrainian POWs face in Russian captivity.
+Сlick on red-marked locations to uncover what Ukrainian POWs face in Russian captivity.

 Сlick on a card to uncover what Ukrainian POWs face in Russian captivity.